jamesbenet/sloth-js/README.md

 - Ability to like/favorite products
 - collaborate for improved UI
 - searchbar for products
-- add links to products to more improduct info
+- add more info to site and products(links to more resources, for example)

 ## Project Schedule